-Part of the regeneration scheme for King’s Cross, the R7 Building is designed to provide flexible office space with a cinema complex, retail and restaurants at ground and mezzanine levels; this is all accessed via a 7 m-high entrance lobby.
+Part of the regeneration scheme for King’s Cross, the R7 Building is designed to provide flexible office space with a cinema complex, retail and restaurants at ground and mezzanine levels; all accessed via a 7 m-high entrance lobby.

 Stylishly clad in varying hues of pink copper panels, the building reflects the evolving area; a modern, creative district that includes other exciting developments, such as Pancras Square and Coal Drops Yard.

 The structural form comprises a concrete frame with two reinforced concrete cores for stability.
 There are minimal internal columns within the floorplate, whilst perimeter columns are typically spaced 6 m apart.
 The requirement for flat exposed soffits means that post-tensioned concrete slabs were identified as the most suitable option for floor construction, and floor soft spots have also been included in the base build as removable lightweight steel and timber panels to allow flexibility for future redevelopment with minimal disruption.